entropia/tip-toi-reveng/GME-Format.md

  * `0x0014`: 32bit.
 Product id code (== OID code of the power on symbol on page 1)
  * `0x0018`: 32bit.
 Pointer to register init values (16bit counter followed by n×16bit values.
 First value is register $0, followed by $1 and so on.)
  * `0x001C`: raw XOR value (8bit), see below at media table explanation.
  * `0x001D`: three bytes with unknown meaning, 0 for all products seen so far.
+Possibly padding the previous value to 32 bit.
  * `0x0020`: a variable length string, consisting of its length (8bit), and that many characters.
 Commonly `CHOMPTECH DATA FORMAT CopyRight 2009 Ver2.xx.yyyy` (varies between products, xx can also be one digit only)
  * Next is a 8 date string (`20111024`).
 The date string seems optional with one condition: if a language string follows the date must consist of at least one ASCII number.
  * Next is an optional language string (currently known: `GERMAN`, `DUTCH`, `FRENCH`, `ITALIAN`, `RUSSIA`.
-If the language string is provided it must match the language of the firmware that is running on the pen (it is unclear where is is checked; the file .tiptoi.log is NOT taken into account here!) or the pen will ignore it.
+If the language string is provided it must match the language of the firmware that is running on the pen (it is unclear where it is checked; the file .tiptoi.log is NOT taken into account here!) or the pen will ignore it.
 If the language is missing any TipToi pen will accept the file.
 In the YAML file, this can be set using, for example, `gme-lang: FRENCH`
- * Next there is sequence of zeros up to and including to position 0x5f.
+ * Next there is sequence of zeros up to and including to position 0x5f (padding).
  * `0x0060`: 32bit offset to an *additional media file table*
  * `0x0071`: 32bit offset to the playlistlist for the the power-on sound (played, when the product is recognized.
 If 0, no sound is played.)